BAC1/RestApi/Readme.md

 ##### Download

-Get here the latest version for [Windows](https://dev.mysql.com/doc/refman/8.0/en/windows-installation.html)
+Get here the latest version for [Windows](https://dev.mysql.com/doc/refman/8.0/en/windows-installation.html).

-Get here the latest version for [Linux](https://dev.mysql.com/doc/refman/8.0/en/linux-installation.html)
+Get here the latest version for [Linux](https://dev.mysql.com/doc/refman/8.0/en/linux-installation.html).

 ##### Installation
 1. Run the MySQL installer.
 2. Install the MySQL server with default settings.
 Make sure the port **3306** is selected.
 3. In the installation wizard, select the option "add User" and add an user with custom user credentials.
 4. Finish the installation.
-5. Open the property file **application.properties** in the resource folder of this project and edit the username and password of the previously created MySQL user in the properties **spring.datasource.username** and **spring.datasource.password**
+5. Open the property file **application.properties** in the resource folder of this project and enter the username and password of the previously created MySQL user in the properties **spring.datasource.username** and **spring.datasource.password**.

-Make sure the MySQL server is running before you execute this project!
+**Attention**: Make sure the MySQL server is running before you execute this project!

 ### Install project
-To open this project in Intellij, the following three methods are available:
+In order to open this project in Intellij, the following three methods are possible:

-* Retrieve the project into Intellij via **VCS -> git -> clone...** and enter the url **git@github.com:BAC1/RestApi.git**
+* Retrieve the project into Intellij via **VCS -> git -> clone...** and enter the url **git@github.com:BAC1/RestApi.git**.

-* Import or open the downloaded project as Gradle project in Intellij
+* Import or open the downloaded project as Gradle project in Intellij.

-* (Linux) Checkout the project via the command line
+* Checkout the project via the command line:
 ```
 git checkout git@github.com:BAC1/RestApi.git
 ```

 **Note**: In order to pull or push via git, the public SSH key must be saved in the git repository.
-For assistance, see **Author** below.
+For assistance, see **Authors** below.

-### Run Project
+### Run Project with Gradle

-This project can be executed either via Intellij or Gradle
+This project can be executed with Gradle in two ways.

-#### Intellij
+#### via Intellij Interface

 1. Open the "Gradle Project" tool at **View -> Tool Windows -> Gradle**.
 2. Right-click on the project node **RestApi** and select **Refresh dependencies**.
 Wait until all dependencies have